-Don't Use It?
-Don't Move It!
+Don't Need It?
 Top 3 Ways to Unload Before Moving

 There’s no way getting around it: If you save all of the stuff you've accumulated over the years, your move will be that much harder.
 But don’t worry, you can deal with all of your extra stuff (think: your old baseball collection that’s stacked in the attic, that silly yearbook from fourth grade) in the pack, purge or donate process that should precede your move.